JesseCash/Swift-Send/README.md

 # Swift-Send
-Email sender that works with C
+Email sender that works with C Sharp